dimazest/qmul_homepage/content/articles/003-poultry.rst

 P.P.S.
-And I would like to additionally thank Gosse Bouma (for my thesis supervision), Karol Kuczmarski (for useful discussion), Paylogic crew (for support), Alexandre Rodríguez (for organizing and inviting people to parties) and Maria Nadejde (for asking for an advice on Python and Twitter).
+And I would like to additionally thank Gosse Bouma (for my thesis supervision), Karol Kuczmarski (for useful discussion), Paylogic crew (for support), Alexandre González Rodríguez (for organizing and inviting people to parties) and Maria Nadejde (for asking for an advice on Python and Twitter).